Domestic Partnerships &

-William McConkey, a political science instructor, filed a lawsuit to challenge the amendment.
+William McConkey, a political science instructor, filed a lawsuit that challenged the amendment in state court.
 He argued that state law limits referendums to a single subject, and that the referendum is invalid because it put two questions to the voters, some of whom might favor one part and oppose the other.
 For example, polls showed that many voters were in favor of banning same-sex marriage but supportive of civil unions.

 McConkey lost before a Dane County judge in 2008.
-He appealed to Madison, WI appeals court.
-In 2009-APR, the appeals court asked the Wisconsin Supreme Court to take the case as soon as possible.
+He appealed to the Madison, WI appeals court.
+In 2009-APR, the appeals court asked the Wisconsin Supreme Court to take the case as quickly as possible.
 The Supreme Court accepted it for review.